 8. Better productivity through understanding the effect of incident categorization.

-9. Calculate the cost for the incident process.
+9. Calculate the cost of the incident process.

 10. Identify products & services that cause the biggest amount of extra work.